-- Visitors to county spoilt for choice as to which of the many attractions to see
+Visitors to Nakuru County are spoilt for choice as to which of the many attractions they should see.

 It is a prehistoric site with artifacts used by Iron Age people, whose tools included spears with heads made of fish bones.
 It is from Hyrax that it becomes clear that the entire area — all the way back to Naivasha —was once a giant lake.

 There are numerous graves, one containing about 17 bodies of the Sirikwa and proof of a massive battle that forced them to flee the area.